 If weight's important to you, there's a carbon fibre version based on an FSA K-Force Light crankset for about £680.

-The Giant Defy Advanced Pro 0 and Liv Langma Advanced Pro 0 come with Giant's Power Pro cranks, and you can also get them as a standalone item, though availability seems to be extremely limited at the moment.
+The Giant Defy Advanced Pro 0 and Liv Langma Advanced Pro 0 come with Giant's Power Pro cranks, and you can also get them as a standalone item.

 Built, as you can see, into a Shimano Ultegra crankset, the Power Pro communicates with your bike computer via ANT+ and can calculate pedalling angles and force and help you evaluate your pedalling efficiency.